When Computer Bulletin Board Systems And Fidonet Ruled The World

 In 1994 a new company Planet Connect offered their 3 foot satellite dish to receive Fidonet mail and shareware files.
 Planet Connect was a really slow feed that lasted around 12 hours.
 If any packets were lost the 1st transmission, Planet Connect re-transmitted the days feed.
 This was a receive only Fidonet feed.
 Outbound mail still had to be sent via modem but was held until ZMH where a single call was made.

-PinellasNet3603 was divided into two groups back then.
+Net 3603 was divided into two groups.
 There were the geeky guys and gals and their followers.
 Then there were the rest of us.
 We were referred to as the DroolNet.
 A bunch of beer guzzling, women chasing, uneducated rednecks.
 The geeks bought a planet connect dish.
-So the DroolNet chipped in and bought ours.
+So the DroolNet chipped in and bought one too.

 The Droolnet planet connect satellite dish.
 Bob Tarallo, Doc, Jortis Webb in the rear.